 Routine maintenance/replacement parts are excluded from the warranty.
-These include, but are not limited to: hoses, desiccant, filters, filter elements, wiper seals, gaskets, dew point sensors, infrared lamps, motors, internal solenoids, fuses and motor brushes.
+These include, but are not limited to: hoses, desiccant, filters, filter elements, wiper seals, dew point sensors, infrared lamps, belts, rollers, bushings, knives, hoses, gaskets, seals, motors, internal solenoids, fuses, bearings and motor brushes.
 Use with abrasive materials will void the warranty of any standard product.
 Wear resistant options may be available to extend usable service life with abrasive materials.
 Novatec reserves the right to limit the warranty if the customer installs replacement parts that do not meet the specifications of the original parts supplied by Novatec.

-\Specific Exclusions:
+Specific Exclusions:

-- NovaDrierTM and NITROdryTM warranty is void if coalescing filters are not replaced on a 6-month or yearly basis (per instruction manual) and/or membrane has been exposed to ozone. - NovaVac Dryer -The ability of the canisters to hold vacuum will be compromised if the vacuum seal edge is damaged from mishandling.
+- 1. NovaDrier warranty is void if coalescing filters are not replaced on a yearly basis (per instruction manual) and/or membrane has been exposed to ozone. - 2.
+Touch screen controls on NovaWheel dryers have a 2-year warranty.
+All other controls have a 1-year warranty. - NovaVac Dryer -The ability of the canisters to hold vacuum will be compromised if the vacuum seal edge is damaged from mishandling.
 We do not warranty canisters damaged from improper handling.
-We do, however, warranty the seals. - 3.
-LOAD CELLS on our WSB's are covered by Novatec standard warranty as long as they have not been damaged from improper handling. - 4.
-Desiccant Wheel Warranty will be void if the wheel has been exposed to plasticizer, dust or other contaminants as a result of negligence on the part of the processor.
+We do, however, warranty the seals. - 4.
+Load Cells on our WSB Blenders are covered by Novatec standard warranty as long as they have not been damaged from improper handling. - 5.
+Desiccant Wheel Warranty will be void if the wheel has been exposed to plasticizer, dust or other contaminants as a result of negligence on the part of the processor. - 6.
+Warranty of Crystallizer Screen requires documented agitator shaft bearing maintenance and replacement on a yearly basis